 Bryant found dance by accident.
 As a youth in his native Saint Thomas, in the Virgin Islands, he was initially more interested in spying on the girls than in dancing himself.
 When the dance instructor threatened to have him arrested, he figured dance lessons beat jail and began taking jazz and tap.
 "I pictured myself as a black Fred Astaire," Bryant says.
 "I loved it from the start."
 His instructor urged him to take ballet, which at first felt strange.
 "It required a lot of discipline," he says.
 "Standing still, holding my arm just so."
 In 1967, through a grant arranged by the arts council of the Virgin Islands, Bryant attended the Jacob's Pillow Dance Festival in Massachusetts.

 During the 1970s, Bryant danced under the instruction of George Balanchine in a collaborative performance by New York City Ballet and the Dance Theatre of Harlem.
 He danced in Jerome Robbins's one-act ballet, Fancy Free.
-Offered a chance to perform in the 1978 movie The Wiz, he left Miller's company.
+Offered a chance to perform in the 1978 movie The Wiz, he left Mitchell's company.
 After the movie, Bryant says, "I had dreams of being an actor, but I knew that wasn't realistic.
 I decided to specialize in teaching ballet--I knew I was good at it."

 After a series of teaching posts with Alvin Ailey and the Dance Theatre of Harlem, among others, Bryant came to Chicago, where he's lived for five years.
 In 1990 he opened his own school, at 1780 N. Marcey Place.
 "I was tired of teaching for other people," he comments.
 "I wanted to concentrate on and develop my own teaching techniques.